zeusthedrone/Tracker/README.md

 # Tracker
-Download object_tracker.py and object_tracker.mp4 to the same directory.
+Download object_tracker.py and object_tracker_clip.mp4 to the same directory.
-Instructions are in the comments.
+Instructions are in the Python comments.